nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - **Optional Marathon Strat:** Fight 2 Beach Bums for a Mini Star.
 - Defend until Solt hits Serge (damage is nullified until after the battle cutscene ends)
-- Kid (Target Solt) - 1 / 2 / 3 - Magma Bomb
+- Kid (Target Solt) - 1 / 2 - Magma Bomb
-- Serge (Target Solt) - 1 / 1 / 2 / 2 (second one will prolly miss, and Solt will die) - Fireball (Level 1) Peppor
+- Serge (Target Solt) - 1 / 1 / 2 / 3 (If there are misses Fireball do 2 instead of 3 and Fireball Peppor)
-- Kid - (Target Peppor) - 1 - Fireball (Level 1) Peppor
+- Kid - Defend (Only if no Misses)
+- Serge - Fireball (Level 3) Karsh
-- Serge and Kid (Target Karsh) - 2 / 2 / 2 Fireball (Level 3) to Karsh
+- Kid - (Target Peppor) - 1/2 - Fireball (Level 3) Peppor
 - Serge and Kid (Target Karsh) - Spam 2 to Karsh until he dies
 - Use the Heal with Consumables Option
 - **SPLIT AFTER THE WIN MENU**